run-ai/docs/docs/admin/admin-ui-setup/department-setup.md

 ### Overquota behavior

 Consider an example from an academic use case: the Computer Science Department and the GeoPhysics Department have each purchased 10 DGXs with 80 GPUs, totaling a cluster of 160 GPUs.
 The two Departments do not mind sharing GPUs as long as they always get their 80 GPUs when they truly need them.
-As such, there could be many Projects in the GeoPhysics Department, totaling an allocation of 100 GPUs, but anything above 80 GPUs will be considered by the Run:AI scheduler as over-quota.
+As such, there could be many Projects in the GeoPhysics Department, totaling an allocation of 100 GPUs, but anything above 80 GPUs will be considered by the Run:ai scheduler as over-quota.
 For more details on over-quota scheduling see: [The Run AI Scheduler](../../Researcher/scheduling/the-runai-scheduler.md).

 __Important best practice:__ As a rule, the sum of the Department allocation should be equal to the number of GPUs in the cluster.